 When you do need brake fluid, use only DOT-3 brake fluid.
-Refer to "Recommended Fluids and Lubricants" in the Maintenance Schedule booklet.
+Refer to "Recommended Fluids and Lubricants" in the Index.
 Use new brake fluid from a sealed container only.

 Always clean the brake fluid reservoir cap and the area around the cap before removing it.
 This will help keep dirt from entering the reservoir.